 About Robert

-Robert studied Chemistry and Biochemistry at Ludwig-Maximilians-Universität in Munich (2012–2017), where he subsequently did his PhD studies in the group of Prof. Herbert Mayr and PD Dr. Armin Ofial (2017–2020).
+Robert studied Chemistry and Biochemistry at Ludwig-Maximilians-Universität in Munich (2012–2017), where he subsequently did his PhD studies in the group of Prof. Herbert Mayr and Prof. Armin Ofial (2017–2020).
 During his doctorate, he investigated the reactivity of oxygen- and sulfur-nucleophiles with physical-organic and quantum-chemical methods and developed multireference scales to rank the strengths of Lewis acids and bases.
 In 2021, he joined the lab of Prof. Joseph Moran in Strasbourg (France) for a Postdoc, where he investigated the origins of biochemical amino acid metabolism from prebiotic chemistry.
 Robert was awarded a Liebig fellowship from the Chemical Industry Found (VCI) to start his independent career at TU Munich at the beginning of 2024, where he is hosted by Prof. Job Boekhoven.
-In his independent research, Robert aims to merge physical-organic and computational insights to investigate complex mechanistic organic chemistry relevant to organic synthesis or the chemical emergence of life.
+In 2025, he was awarded an Emmy-Noether fellowship by the DFG.
+Since December 2025, he has been a Rudolf Mößbauer Tenure Track assistant professor at TUM, leading the chair for Physical-Organic Chemistry of Catalysis.
+In his independent research, Robert aims to merge physical-organic and computational insights to investigate complex mechanistic organic chemistry relevant to catalysis in organic chemistry, as well as the chemical emergence of life.

 CV